Deicide (band): Post-Hoffman brothers period (2004–present)

 By November 2007, Deicide began work on their ninth studio album at Florida's Morrisound Studios.
 Entitled Till Death Do Us Part, the follow-up to The Stench of Redemption, promised to be the band's "most savage and aggressive [offering] to date", according to a press release.
 Drummer Steve Asheim recorded drum tracks and Benton started recording vocals in December 2007.
 In April 2008, two songs off the album were posted online.
 It was finally released on April 28, 2008.
 As the record was coming out, Benton considered retiring from music, in the midst of personal matters including a custody battle.

 On January 6, 2009, Deicide posted a blog on their official Myspace page saying they had signed a worldwide record deal with Century Media, with Ralph Santolla returning to the band for a European tour.
 They were said to be working on material for a summer 2010 release.
 In early 2009, they toured with Vital Remains and Order of Ennead.
 Guitarist Kevin Quirion of Order of Ennead joined the band in the summer of 2009.
 In June 2010, Glen Benton revealed that the next Deicide album was to be titled To Hell with God.
 It was produced by Mark Lewis at Audiohammer Studios in Sanford, Florida, and was released on February 15, 2011.

+Guitarist Ralph Santolla left Deicide in 2011.
+Glen Benton explained on Facebook: "Ralph didn't make us better, he never wrote one part and he threw up all over the studio drunk when he did his leads, fuck that drunk, Kevin is back full time, we would rather have a tight sound than that drunk fucking his way through the set. [...]
+Oh the whole 'I am a Christian' thing with him is total bullshit... the guy just uses that shit to upset myself and the fans... don't buy it, the guy couldn't tell ya the last time he went to church...
+The fucked up thing is, that he thinks it's fine to go on stage a drunken mess, me and Steve have more respect for the fans then to let him make us look bad, fuck the guy, total drunk.
+Just to get the story straight cause the bum will deny it, I kicked his drunk ass off the bus in Italy... and finished the tour as a three piece... that's how bad it was with the drunkard...
+I would rather sound tight than to have him slopping through the songs another night..."

-Deicide released their eleventh studio album, In the Minds of Evil, on November 26, 2013.
+The eleventh studio album In the Minds of Evil was released on November 26, 2013.
+On October 9, 2014, The Village Voice reported that Deicide had started working on new material for their twelfth studio album.

-In November 2016, it was apparent that guitarist Jack Owen had been replaced by Monstrosity guitarist Mark English without an official announcement made by the band.
-Owen went on to join Six Feet Under in February 2017.
+Deicide toured with Entombed A.D. and Hate Eternal in the spring of 2015.